SamLeeBYU/ClusterRobustSimulations/README.md

 crve.fit(dgp$Y,dgp$X,dgp$W,dgp$cluster, beta=beta)
 ```

 In the source code, I modified the DGP to allow for a beta-vector with dimension $d$, where $d \geq 0$.
 The original authors model the simulation assuming $d=1$.
 The hyperparameters specified above are parameters to generate correlation within each cluster (heterogeneous cluster sizes in this case).
-The `crve.fit` function will work on any specificied $Y$, $X$, and $W$ matrices regardless if there is heterogeneous correlation between the clusters.
+The `crve.fit` function will work on any specificied $Y, X,$ and $W$ matrices regardless if there is heterogeneous correlation between the clusters.

 ## Further explanation of the DGP Hyperparameters